abitofalchemy/Frienso/FriensoAlpha/README.md

 Tasks Done / Project Log:
 -------------------------

+* {19Jun14/SA}{done}* Add event creation -------------
+  WatchMe:  {bug} check that Parse class UserEvent updates the eventType
+    Create a full event
+    Go for a run, etc.
+    {working} - added a button to top left of right bar button, need to connect it to an event generation VC
+    {working} - basic notifications alert-views

 * {SA} Complete code for pending requests of diff types: watch, helpNow, and coreFriend ** Maintain the type of alert as we track it
   ** WatchMe is now working with Cloud-store; 18Jun14 - watchme crashes at the dialog box